Alpha Bravo Charlie

 Alpha Bravo Charlie (Urdu: الفا براوو چارلی) is an action and thriller Pakistani drama, produced by ISPR and directed by Pakistani drama and film director Shoaib Mansoor.

 It is a sequel to the 1991 TV series Sunehray Din (Golden Days) with a somewhat different cast.
 The series ran on PTV from May till July 1998.
 The last shooting was completed at Pakistan Military Academy, Kakul, on 4 December 1997.
 The drama was produced by PTV Lahore center and Shoman Productions.

-The events in the drama involve romance and comedy, while reflecting the Pakistan Army's operational involvement in the Bosnian War and Siachen conflict.
+The events in the drama involve romance and comedy, while reflecting the Pakistan Army's operational involvement in the Siachen conflict against India and as the UN peacekeeping force in the Bosnian War.